cdmandrews/cdmandrews.github.io/3301/weekly/week-04-notes.md

   - When working within the standard written genre conventions and document designs of resumes, formal letters, emails, and text messages, how can you maintain (or convey a sense of) who you are and what you value?
   - What institutions and/or structures shape how you understand “professional behavior”?
 What’s considered “normal” professional behavior?
 What are the consequences of participating in structures that reinforce normative notions of professionalism?
 What might it look like to resist such structures?
   - Yes, refer back to your readings as you develop your response.
-  - Yes, discuss and converse with your group.
+  - Yes, discuss and converse with at least 3 other folks in your group.
   - Yes, write no fewer than 250 words.
 Probably more for this one.

 # Looking ahead

-In [week 5](week-05-notes) we're getting into style: words, sentences, and all that good stuff.
+In [week 5](week-05-notes) we're dipping our toes into style: words, sentences, and all that good stuff.
 Buckle up!